 Wireframes establish the basic structure of the screens; graphic design defines how they look and feel.
 We choose colors and fonts, create icons and illustrations, animate stuff, design UI components — and make sure that the app looks equally fantastic on all platforms, devices, and screens.
 To maintain consistency, we merge everything into a unified UI kit, which also makes it much easier to implement new features and screens later on.

 Purrweb is a full-cycle agency, so our development team can take over the project once the designers finish creating the interface.
-We’ll write the code, conduct thorough testing and provide post-launch support for as long as you want.
+We’ll write and deploy smart contracts, conduct thorough testing and provide post-launch support for as long as you want.
 In our work, we use an iterative, Scrum-based approach that allows us to quickly adapt to any conditions, provide transparency in every process and massively reduce the costs of development.

 The stack we use is mostly centered around JavaScript frameworks.